Mary Pickford (1892-1979)

 By 1921, Pickford was virtually in control of the finished product of her films.
 She acted in, helped direct and produced an average of one film per year.
 In 1927, she acted in her last silent film.

-Pickford spearheaded the founding of the Motion Picture Academy of Arts and Sciences and the Oscar awards that same year.
+Pickford spearheaded the founding of the Academy of Motion Picture Arts and Sciences and the Oscar awards that same year.
 In 1929, Pickford received an Oscar for best actress in the category that was set up for “talkies” for her role in “Coquette.”
 Although her first two talking pictures did well, the next few did not, and in 1933, Pickford acted in her last film.

 For many years, Pickford continued to stay active on the Board of the United Artists and produced several films.
 In 1937, she married her third husband to whom she remained married to for the rest of her life.
 In 1943, they adopted two children and Pickford spent more time at home.
 In 1956, she sold her shares in United Artists and turned to charitable work, establishing the Mary Pickford Foundation.